 For most of accounting's history, the talent supply was relatively predictable.
 Universities produced a steady stream of accounting graduates, the Big 4 absorbed the top tier, and the rest filtered into industry roles.
-But today, that pipeline is broken.
-The combination of declining enrollment, an aging CPA population, and sustained demand growth has created a structural gap that is reshaping how companies hire – and where they look for talent.
+Today, that pipeline is broken.
+The combination of declining enrollment, an aging CPA population, and sustained demand growth has created a structural gap that is reshaping how companies hire – and where they look.

 Understanding the Accounting Talent Shortage

 The number of candidates sitting for the CPA exam peaked in 2016 and declined by more than 30% through 2023.
-This reflects structural shifts in career preferences among college graduates who are choosing software engineering, data science, and financial technology over traditional accounting career paths.
+College graduates are choosing software engineering, data science, and financial technology over traditional accounting paths.
 The candidates who do pursue accounting are increasingly concentrated at larger firms, leaving mid-market and growth-stage companies competing for a thinner slice of the qualified pool.

 Why Growing Companies Feel the Shortage Most

-Top accounting talent in the US gravitate toward recognizable employers: Big 4 firms for early career, Fortune 500 companies for mid-career, and high-growth tech companies for equity upside.
-A PE-backed industrial company in Cincinnati or a Series B SaaS business in Austin is competing against these employers for the same limited talent pool with fewer brand advantages and often lower compensation budgets.
+Top accounting talent gravitates toward recognizable employers: Big 4 firms for early career, Fortune 500 companies for mid-career, high-growth tech companies for equity upside.
+A PE-backed industrial company in Cincinnati or a Series B SaaS business in Austin is competing against these employers for the same limited pool with fewer brand advantages and often lower compensation budgets.

-Experienced accounting talent is heavily concentrated in major coastal markets like New York, San Francisco, Chicago, and Boston.
-Companies outside these markets, which include a large share of PE-backed middle-market businesses, face even more limited local supply.
+Experienced accounting talent clusters in major coastal markets.
+Companies outside these markets – which includes a large share of PE-backed middle-market businesses – face even more limited local supply.
 Remote work has partially addressed this, but even remote-posted roles still draw disproportionately from coastal talent pools.

-Market compensation for Senior Accountants in major US cities has risen significantly over the past three years, driven by supply constraints and competition from technology companies that need finance talent.
 Senior Accountants who commanded $85,000 in 2021 are now expecting $110,000–$130,000 in comparable markets.
-For companies with tight headcount budgets, this escalation prices them out of the domestic talent pool they relied on previously.
+For companies with tight headcount budgets, this escalation has priced them out of the domestic talent pool they relied on previously.

 How Leading CFOs Are Responding

-The 3–6 month US hiring timeline means that reactive hiring – waiting until a role is vacant before starting the search – results in sustained operational gaps.
-CFOs who have adapted to the shortage build proactive talent relationships: maintaining connections with talent solutions, knowing their bench options before a departure happens, and replacing quarterly planning cycles with rolling talent readiness assessments.
+The three-to-six-month US hiring timeline means that waiting until a role is vacant before starting the search results in sustained operational gaps.
+CFOs who have adapted to the shortage build proactive talent relationships – maintaining connections with talent solutions before a departure happens, not scrambling after one.

-Pre-vetted fractional offshore talent has emerged as a bridge solution for companies that can't immediately justify a full-time hire.
-An AR specialist at 20 hours per week through a talent marketplace costs less and can be onboarded faster, addressing the immediate operational gap while the company decides whether full-time headcount is warranted.
+Pre-vetted fractional global talent has become a practical bridge solution for companies that can't immediately justify a full-time hire.
+An AR Specialist at 20 hours per week through a talent marketplace addresses the immediate operational gap while the company decides whether full-time headcount is warranted – faster and cheaper than leaving the role open.

 The Offshore Accounting Talent Pool

-The most common misconception about offshore accounting talent is that 'offshore' means 'low quality.'
-This was a reasonable inference in 2015, when most offshore accounting was delivered through legacy shared-services models using junior staff on rotating assignments.
-But times have changed.
+The most common misconception about global accounting talent is that "global" means "low quality."
+This was a reasonable inference in 2015, when most global accounting was delivered through legacy shared-services models using junior staff on rotating assignments.
+The landscape looks different now.

-The Filipino accounting profession, as one example, has developed a professional infrastructure aligned with US standards.
-Filipino CPAs are trained using US GAAP frameworks, many sit for and pass the US CPA examination, and the presence of Big 4 firms in Manila allow accountants to train using the same methodologies as their US counterparts.
-An offshore accountant with 7 years of Big 4 experience and direct exposure to US company accounting engagements is a fundamentally different profile from a data-entry resource at a legacy BPO.
+For example, the Filipino accounting profession has developed a professional infrastructure aligned with US standards.
+Filipino CPAs are trained using US GAAP frameworks, many sit for and pass the US CPA examination, and Big 4 firms in Manila train accountants using the same methodologies as their US counterparts.
+A global accountant with seven years of Big 4 experience and direct exposure to US company engagements is a fundamentally different profile from a data-entry resource at a legacy BPO.

-The key is sourcingl the quality of offshore accounting talent is highly variable, and the difference between a great hire and a poor one is entirely determined by how candidates are sourced and vetted.
-Pre-vetted talent marketplaces like MAVI that conduct multi-round technical assessments, communication evaluations, and credential verification before presenting candidates have solved the quality problem.
-Legacy outsourcing agencies that accept the majority of applicants have not.
+The critical variable is sourcing.
+The quality of global accounting talent is highly variable, and the difference between a strong hire and a poor one is determined almost entirely by how candidates are sourced and vetted.
+Pre-vetted talent marketplaces that conduct multi-round technical assessments, communication evaluations, and credential verification before presenting candidates have addressed the quality problem.
+Legacy outsourcing agencies that accept the majority of applicants haven't.

 How MAVI Addresses the Accounting Talent Shortage

 MAVI was built specifically for the problem growing companies face in the shortage environment: needing experienced accounting talent quickly, without paying the premium the US market now demands.
-Our pre-vetted network of offshore finance and accounting talent with Big 4 backgrounds, CPA credentials, and US GAAP proficiency gives companies access to the experience level they need at a cost structure they can sustain.
-We deliver candidate profiles in as fast as 48 hours, can complete onboarding in 5 days, and handle all admin, from contracts to payments to compliance, so finance leaders can focus on the accounting work, not the talent acquisition overhead.
-Book a call to talk to us about your accounting talent needs.
+MAVI's pre-vetted network of global finance and accounting professionals – with Big 4 backgrounds, CPA credentials, and US GAAP proficiency – gives companies access to the experience level they need at a cost structure they can sustain.

 Frequently Asked Questions